 About the Course

+The length of the programme is one academic year.
 Intake for our course will commence at the start of September.
 We do not have a January intake.

-You will be able to search for our courses on Find postgraduate Teacher Training courses from 3rd October 2023.
+You will be able to search for our courses on Find postgraduate Teacher Training courses from October 2025.

 https://www.gov.uk/find-postgraduate-teacher-training-courses

-You will be able to apply for our courses from 10th October 2023.
+You will be able to apply for our courses from October 2025.

 Please select 2 referees who can comment on your ability to work with children.
-If you are currently employed one reference must come from your employer.
+If you are currently employed, one reference must come from your employer.

 When it comes to teacher training an academic reference is not always as relevant (particularly after 5 years or more).